XGRIDS Pro Guide™ / Module 8: LixelStudio

 Accuracy Check Workflow

-LixelStudio's Accuracy Check (Section 5.3 in the user manual) verifies coordinate accuracy by comparing transformed checkpoint positions against their surveyed true values.
+LixelStudio's Accuracy Check verifies coordinate accuracy by comparing transformed checkpoint positions against their surveyed true values.
 This is available only for projects that used ground control points or RTK/PPK for coordinate transformation.

 1. Select the processed point cloud in the data layer, then go to Project Processing > Accuracy Check.